 Area Median Income (AMI): The midpoint of a region’s annual income (meaning half of the households in the region earn more than the median and half earn less than the median) as determined by HUD which is used to calculate eligibility for certain affordable housing programs.

 Assisted Housing: As used in C.G.S.
 Section 8-30g, housing which is receiving, or will receive, financial assistance under any governmental program for the construction or substantial rehabilitation of low- and moderate-income housing, and any housing occupied by persons receiving rental assistance.

+CHAS – add definition

 C.G.S.: Connecticut General Statutes

 C.G.S.
 Section 8-30g: A reference to the Affordable Housing Appeals Procedure established by the State of Connecticut.

+CT DECD – Connecticut Department of Economic and Community Development.

 Household: All the people who occupy a housing unit.